Brownian continuum random tree conditioned to be large: Local limits for the process

 Then we have:

 \end{prop}

-For completeness, we add the well known extinction case, that is the function $a_t=0$ for large $t$, which is a direct consequence of \eqref{eq:abs-cont}. \begin{prop}[Extinction regime] Let $\theta\in \R$, $s>0$ and $H_s$ be a bounded non-negative $\cf_s$-measurable random variable.
+For completeness, we add the well known extinction case, that is the function $a_t=0$ for large $t$, which is a direct consequence of \eqref{eq:abs-cont}.
+Since the event $\{Z_t=0\}$ has infinite measure under $\N^\theta$, we consider the restriction instead of the conditioning. \begin{prop}[Extinction regime] Let $\theta\in \R$, $s>0$ and $H_s$ be a bounded non-negative $\cf_s$-measurable random variable.
 Then we have:

 \end{prop}